kinecosystem/kin-node/README.md

 yarn add @kinecosystem/kin-sdk-v2
 ```

+Note: `stellar-base` uses `tweetnacl` and `sodium-native` as dependencies.
+If `sodium-native` cannot be built,
+or is absent, `stellar-base` falls back to the slower `tweetnacl`.
+There are certain cases where `sodium-native`
+may have issues.
+Notably:

+1. Browser environments
+2. Serverless functions with tight package sizing.
+For example, AWS Lambda has a 50 MiB limit, and `sodium-native`
+takes up a majority of this space.
+Developers may wish to delete the `sodium_native` directory in `node_modules/`
+to save space.

 ## Overview
 The SDK contains two main components: the `Client` and webhook handlers.
 The `Client` is used for blockchain
 actions, such as creating accounts sending payments, while the web hook handlers are meant for developers who wish to make